phalpern/WG21-halpern/n4034_destructive_move.md

 As you can see from the `push_back` code for `simple_vec` in the previous section, after all of the elements have been moved from one place to the other, the moved-from elements are destroyed.
-It is not truly necessary in this and many similar situations to leave the moved-from object in a valid state -- it would be sufficient to end its lifetime as part of the move (i.e., as if the destructor had been called).
+It is completely unnecessary in this and many similar situations to leave the moved-from object in a valid state -- it would be sufficient to end its lifetime as part of the move (i.e., as if its destructor had been called).

 Why is this important?
 Many, if not most, classes that cannot offer a nothrow move constructor _can_ offer a nothrow destructive move operation -- a move